SiliconLabs/peripheral_examples/series2/letimer/pulse_train/readme.txt

 LFCLK length pulse on each underflow event.
 The underflow occurs at 1k Hz frequency.

-Note that writes to clock enable bits are unnecessary and have no effect on xG21 devices.
+Note: On EFR32xG21 devices, oscillators and clock branches are automatically turned on/off based on demand from the peripherals.
+As such, writes to clock enable bits are unnecessary and have no effect on xG21 devices.

+Note: On EFR32xG22 devices and later, the DEBUG block on the device is powered off by default in low power modes EM2 and below.
+The EM2DBGEN bit in EMU_CTRL can be set to keep DEBUG powered on in EM2, and this has been done in the example for xG23, where DEBUG and LETIMER are on different power sub-domains.
+On xG22 devices, DEBUG and LETIMER are on the same power sub-domain, which means that because LETIMER is enabled in EM2, that power sub-domain remains powered in EM2, powering both LETIMER and DEBUG.
+Thus, the EM2DBGEN bit in EMU_CTRL is not set in the example for xG22.
+When the EM2DBGEN bit is set, the device will exhibit slightly higher EM2 current consumption than when EM2DBGEN is not set.

 How To Test:
 1. Build the project and download to the Starter Kit